-- In response to something a young person has said to you a disclosure - In response to signs or suspicions of abuse - In response to allegations made against an organization member, staff or volunteer - In response to allegations made about a parent or someone not working within the organization - In response to bullying or hazing
+• In response to something a young person has said to you - a disclosure

-- In response to violating USA Hockey and CAHA SafeSport Procedures - Observation of inappropriate behavior - In response to anything that makes the reporter uncomfortable based on inappropriate behavior by an adult or player
+- In response to signs or suspicions of abuse - In response to allegations made against an organization member, staff or volunteer - In response to allegations made about a parent or someone not working within the organization - In response to bullying or hazing - In response to violating USA Hockey and CAHA SafeSport Procedures - Observation of inappropriate behavior - In response to anything that makes the reporter uncomfortable based on inappropriate behavior by an adult or player

-It should be clear, even if the incident occurred outside of GYHA, it should still be reported to authorities.

-Know that authorities have professional in interviewing child victims about abuse and it is not GYHA job, so do not attempt to interview any child about a disclosure.
+It should be clear, even if the incident occurred outside of a CRHA event, practice or game, it should still be reported to authorities.
+Know that authorities have professionals in interviewing child victims about abuse and it is not CRHA's job, so do not attempt to interview any child about a disclosure.